 HEIW also has an Annual Training Programme Reporting Process which is based upon a self-assessment against the regulator standards.
 The process includes a feedback process in order to enhance the governance arrangements within training programmes.

 2. Responsive Component

 The Targeted Process is the mechanism by which concerns around the quality of training are managed.
-The process can be triggered at any stage to enable the Deanery to respond to concerns at the earliest opportunity.
-A particular feature of the process is that there are varying levels of escalation which enables the Deanery to adopt a proportionate response to concerns.
+The process can be triggered at any stage to enable HEIW to respond to concerns at the earliest opportunity.
+A particular feature of the process is that there are varying levels of escalation which enables HEIW to adopt a proportionate response to concerns.
 Click here for further information on the Targeted Process.

-What evidence does the Deanery use in quality management?
+What evidence does HEIW use in quality management?